venari/venari/_posts/2019-09-17-multi-month-hyperlapse-proof-of-concept.md

 To find out more about our aerial photography, 3D data capture and geospatial software development services, visit our <a href="{{ site.baseurl }}/aerial-photography">Aerial Photography Services</a> page.

+## UPDATE
+See our updated [post]({% post_url 2020-07-31-porirua-development-hyperlapse %}) detailing the results of this work with Porirua Development.